mhaack/mh-site/content/posts/2019-02-03-mini-tv/index.md

 The dollhouse Mini TV is a small Arduino project using an ESP8266 chip on a Wemos D1 board and an SSD1306 OLED display to build a small working TV for my daughter's birthday.
 She already had this older plastic TV showing some yellowed picture and the project brings that TV to life.

 The TV displays an endless loop of different TV "channels" showing animations, a clock, and a weather forecast.
 With a small button at the side, one could stop the loop and watch the current channel.
-A second button press continues the loop.
+Another button press continues the loop.

 ### From prototype to working mini TV